 Gadi uses innovative water-cooling technology, with water piped directly over the processors and pulling the excess heat away quickly and efficiently.
 For a supercomputer of Gadi's size, combining water and air cooling helps to keep it cool and operating at optimal temperatures.
 This technology can reduce data centre power costs by up to 40%.
 Both the water and the air cooling systems are set up so that heat generated from the computers is concentrated in circulating water pipes, thereby removing the heat from the data centre air and importantly, the processors.
 The hot water is then piped to the data centre roof from where it evaporates.
 The warm-water cooling technology removes the need for electrical chillers to assist with remove excess heat from the Gadi supercomputer.

-We use a highly efficient free cooling solution to deal with all the heat produced.
+Canberra’s low humidity and relatively low temperatures makes it an ideal place to employ free cooling.
+NCI continues to improve and optimise the electrical and cooling efficiency of our data centre, striving to have as efficient and effective a cooling system as possible.
 This has been a key design feature of the building since its inauguration in late 2012.
-By leveraging the cooling properties of evaporating water, free cooling can efficiently remove excess heat from the processors, hard drives and server racks.
+By leveraging the cooling properties of evaporating water, free cooling efficiently removes excess heat from the processors, hard drives and server racks.